 Steve Vaccaro is co-CEO and chief investment officer at CIFC, and has 39 years of experience in corporate lending and asset management.
 He previously served as legacy CIFC's co-chief investment officer and was named chief investment officer of CIFC upon its merger with Deerfield Capital Corp.
 Steve spent 25 years at JPM where he began his banking career, and where he received his credit training.
 At JPM, his roles included managing director and co-head of the firm's Media group.
 Steve's experience at JPM also included merchant banking, including mezzanine and equity co-investing, and roles as a credit supervising officer in the bank's corporate banking department, member of the bank's credit audit group and team leader in the firm's land transportation and global automotive corporate lending groups.
 Steve holds a B.A. in economics from Cornell University.

 Tom Majewski is the founder and managing partner of Eagle Point Credit Management, a specialist alternative investment managed focuses exclusively on the CLO market.
 Prior to founding Eagle Point, Tom was a managing director and head of CLOs at RBS.

-Wynne Comer is managing director at Bank of America Merrill Lynch, where she is head of US CLO structuring She has spent 8 years at BAML, and before that worked for almost 14 years at Citi.
+Wynne Comer is a managing director at Bank of America Merrill Lynch, where she is global head of the CLO primary business.
+She has spent 8 years at BAML, and before that worked for almost 14 years at Citi.
 She is based in New York.